testriscv/CometVivado/README.md

 The `-i` and `-o` switches are used to specify the benchmark's standard input and output respectively.

 The `--` switch allows to pass arguments to the benchmark that is being run by the simulator.

+## Todo

+- [ ] Fix artifacts lifetime once the version allows it (or make something that pushes automatically every 200 years)